Planning Focus

 • Retirement gets close enough to put a date on it.

-• A business starts producing enough profit that taxes feel different.
+• The business starts doing well enough that taxes feel different.

 • An inheritance, power of attorney role, or family transition puts new decisions in front of you.

-• Employer benefits, stock, deferred comp, pension, or rollover decisions become too connected to handle casually.
+• Employer benefits, stock, deferred comp, pension, or rollover decisions become too layered to handle casually.

 • You realize investment management alone is not answering the questions that matter most.

-But the risk is often the same: one advisor sees the investments, another sees the tax return, another drafted the estate documents, and no one is responsible for how those decisions interact.
+But the risk is often the same: one advisor sees the investments, another sees the tax return, another drafted the estate documents, and the client is left trying to understand how those decisions interact.

 That is what Keystone is built to handle.
-Not to add more products or more accounts, but to give you one integrated view of the plan and the decisions that need to be made next.
+Not to add more products or more accounts, but to put the major decisions in order and make the next steps clear.

 Who this is not for.